ChenlizheMe/InfEngine/docs/learn/gameplay-coroutines.md

 | a `Coroutine` handle | Resume after that handle is finished, including when it was stopped. | `update` |
 | any unsupported value | Current runtime treats it like a one-update-frame wait. | `update` |

-`WaitForSeconds` receives scaled delta time.
-With `Time.time_scale == 0`, its elapsed value does not grow. `WaitForSecondsRealtime` uses wall-clock time, though it can only resume when an update check occurs.
+`WaitForSeconds` accumulates the frame delta handed to the coroutine scheduler.
+The scheduler currently forwards the same raw, unscaled delta that `update()` receives, so `Time.time_scale` does not slow this wait today; the instruction's docstring still describes scaled time, which the current call path does not deliver. `WaitForSecondsRealtime` uses wall-clock time, though it can only resume when an update check occurs.
 Construct realtime waits immediately before yielding them because their target time is set in the constructor.

 `WaitForEndOfFrame` means the coroutine scheduler's late-update phase.
 It does not promise that rendering, presentation, or a screenshot has completed.